 At this point, you’re probably running around trying to find the perfect gift for Aunt Sue, decking the halls with ALL the boughs of holly and prepping for the five-course meals you’ll be making for all those Christmas parties.
-Yet, before the spirit of Christmas gets lost, here’s one last road trip full of giant trees, the brightest lights, and even an ice rink to bring you and your family together in the midst of the Holiday season craziness.
+Yet, before the spirit of Christmas gets lost, here’s one last road trip full of giant trees, the brightest lights, and even a few ice rinks to bring you and your family together in the midst of the Holiday season craziness.
 This road trip is as magical during the day as it is at night, and you might even get some Christmas shopping done along the way.
 MERRY TRIPPIN’!

 HERE’S THE MAP